oroinc/documentation/backend/entities/entity-merge.rst

         oro_entity_merge.strategy.replace:
             class: Oro\Bundle\EntityMergeBundle\Model\Strategy\ReplaceStrategy
             arguments:
-                - '@oro_entity_merge.accessor.delegate'
+                - '@oro_entity_merge.accessor'
             tags:
                 - { name: oro_entity_merge.strategy, priority: 100 }

-You can define a `priority` for the strategy which will work with the existing merge modes.
-Thr supported merge strategy with the greatest priority will be used for the merge.
+.. note:: You can specify the priority for the merge strategy.
+The higher the number of the priority attribute, the more important the strategy is.
+The priority attribute is optional and defaults to 0.

 Tagging merge step: